muratk3n/thirdwave/en/README.md

 prosperity *in the long run* but every single time one of these things has happened they have forced some workers into lower wage jobs or into unemployment in the short run, and the short run can actually last an entire lifetime.
-So if you study the industrial revolution you know the one of the biggest technological revolutions, for the first 70 years of the industrial revolution in the Great Britain from 1770 to 1840, average wages actually stagnated, and living standards declined.
+So if you study the Industrial Revolution, one of the biggest technological revolutions, for the first 70 years of the industrial revolution in the Great Britain from 1770 to 1840, average wages actually stagnated, and living standards declined.
 The average height of men actually shrunk because they had less nutrition over that 70 years, even as output per worker expanded by nearly 50 percent, that's because the gains from mass mechanization during that time were largely captured by business elites...

 There could be a world where you would have sluggish growth, lots of debt, stagnant wages, for at least a big part of the population, and